-Buffee, the text slayer — embeddable terminal-style text editor for netizens — compact, fast, unbounded
+Buffee, the text slayer — embeddable terminal-like text editor for netizens — lean, hackable, unbounded

 0